renebarto/baremetal/doc/setting-up-a-project.md

 project(01-building
-    DESCRIPTION "Application to demonstrate building using CMake" LANGUAGES CXX ASM)
+    DESCRIPTION "Application to demonstrate building using CMake" LANGUAGES CXX)

 ```

 Short explanation:
 - We require a minimum version of 3.18 for CMake.
 There should always be a similar line in the main CMake scripts
 - We echo the current version of CMake
-- We define a project named `01-building`, give it a short description, and specify that it will use C++ and assembly code as languages
+- We define a project named `01-building`, give it a short description, and specify that it will use C++ code as language

 ## Create source file